-Goshen drops season opener to Ariton - The Troy Messenger
+Goshen shut out against Ariton, 49-0 - The Troy Messenger

 Defensively, Isserick McKinney led the way with eight total tackles, including seven single tackles.
 Coward added seven tackles and Andrews had five.
 Andrew Galloway, Jayden Williams, Kadavion Bristow and Jacob Saupe each had one tackle.

-The Eagles will be back in action next week when they host Trinity in their 2021 home opener and region opener against Trinity.
+The Eagles will be back in action next week when they host Trinity in their 2021 home opener and region opener.

 Patriots stay unbeaten with win over ACA